June 2024: MultiTrans at NordAnd16, Södertörn University

 Navigating ideological and implementational spaces in upper secondary education in Northern Norway (Lomeu Gomes)

 This presentation focused on the home-school intersection as a space for language learning and family making.
-Drawing on entries of a multimodal digital language journal authored by the focal participant – a 16-year-old student with transnational background – and interview data with him and with his mother has yielded a better understanding of how language hiearchies are structured in Norwegian society, the ways in which family membrers strategically deploy their multilingual linguistic repertoires as they go about their daily lives, and the family as a socialisation space that offers support and solidarity, countering broader societal structures that (re)produce inequality.
+Drawing on entries of a multimodal digital language journal authored by the focal participant – a 16-year-old student with transnational background – and interview data with him and with his mother has yielded a better understanding of how language hiearchies are structured in Norwegian society, the ways in which family members strategically deploy their multilingual linguistic repertoires as they go about their daily lives, and the family as a socialisation space that offers support and solidarity, countering broader societal structures that (re)produce inequality.
 It was argued that theorising the language practices of this family through a ubuntu translanguaging (Makalela 2016) lens may help us to reframe our understandings of language in formal and informal contexts of language learning and teaching.

 Sámi as second language - a curricular space for language reclamation (Sollid)